 In addition to removing illegally dumped waste, DPW offers many services and programs to allow residents and businesses to properly dispose of waste (see Appendix A), including a permit process for small haulers to dispose of bulk waste.
-The DPW Office of Communications and Community Affairs provides educational outreach to encourage residents to take part in preventing and reporting illegal dumping (refer to Appendix B).
+DPW's Office of Communications and Office of Strategic Alliances provide educational outreach to encourage residents to take part in preventing and reporting illegal dumping (refer to Appendix B).
 DPW addresses illegal dumping in accordance with the Baltimore City Equity Ordinance, aimed at promoting equity and reducing disparities, as well as eliminating structural and institutional racism and discrimination in City communities.
 DPW programs provide improvements to residents that include an equitable approach to the distribution of benefits.
 Recent equity initiatives include "Equity in All We Do", a DPW strategy to achieve equity through a holistic approach.